SebastianOderland/PrimaryDomain/README.md

 Done!

 - DNS\
-Maybe done?
+Close to being done

 - Subdomains\
-Incomplete.
+Incomplete

 - E-Mail\
-~~E-mailaccounts does not seem to update after changing primary domain.~~\
+~~E-mailaccounts does not seem to update after changing primary domain~~\
-Nevermind, it updates sometimes.
+Nevermind, it updates sometimes

 &nbsp;
 &nbsp;

 ## Todo

-- Reset DNS Zones
+- Remove TXT Duplication
 - DONE!
 Remove all subdomains for current Addon Domain
 - Remove all DNS-records for subdomains
 - Recreate the subdomains